shoui520/shoui520.github.io/docs/yomichan.md

 ![demo](img/yomidemo1.png)

-Pop up box size and color can be edited with advanced settings enabled.
+Pop up box size can be edited with advanced settings enabled.
+A full dark mode can be enabled in the settings too.

 JMDict is the dictionary hosted on Jisho.org.
 Jisho.org is not its own dictionary, rather it's a portal that accesses JMDict.
 This is the most common Japanese to English dictionary.